Medicare-Eligible Health Insurance

 This is where you will find Medicare Advantage Plans.
 Medicare Advantage plans are federally approved private health insurance options that cover include, at a minimum, equivalent benefits to Medicare Part A and B above as well as additional benefits such as prescription drugs.

 Medicare Part D

-If you understand the above, you have a pretty good understanding of Medicare.
-And it’s important to understand Medicare so that you can make a good, informed decision about purchasing Medigap insurance to fill in the gaps left by Medicare.
+Once you understand the above, you will have a pretty good understanding of Medicare.
+And it’s important to understand Medicare first so that you can make an informed decision whether Medigap insurance to fill in the gaps left by Medicare is right for you..

 What is Medigap Insurance?

 It’s also important to understand that Medigap policies are different from the Medicare Advantage Plans mentioned above.
-Medicare Advantage Plans are ways to get Medicare benefits, while Medigap plans are ways to get benefits that are not covered by original Medicare.
-Medigap plans supplement Medicare.
+Medicare Advantage replaces original Medicare with equiviilanet or better coverage where as Medigap supplements the “gaps” not covered by Medicare. .

 Medigap Plans are Standardized by the Federal Government

-Even though Medigap plans are run by private companies such as Blue Cross or United Health, every Medigap policy must be standardized and must follow Federal and state laws.
-The Feds have labeled the different Medigap plans by letters “A” through “L.” There are multiple “A” plans offered by multiple companies, but they’re all basically the same plan.
-This makes it easy to compare “A” plans between two companies since they are the exact same coverage but not necessarily the same price.
-To clarify further still, that means that each private company that offers a certain plan has to offer the exact same benefits as their competition.
-The same can be said for the “B” plans, the “C” plans, and so on.
+Even though Medigap plans are run by private companies such as Blue Cross or Humana, every Medigap policy must offered standardized core benefits according to Federal and state laws.
+The plans are labeled the different Medigap plans by letters “A” through “L.” There are multiple Medigap plan G’s plans offered by multiple insurance companies, but each will offer the same core benefits.
+This makes it easy to compare Medigap G plans between two companies since they are the exact same core benefits but not necessarily the same price.